-- If you use contractors, ensure that their equipment and procedures are up to standard.
+• If you use contractors, ensure that their equipment and procedures are up to standard.
 Find out who oversees the process, what kind of equipment they have and whether the collection vehicles are double-manned, so that one operator remains with the vehicle while the other collects.
-Communications between vehicle and base are also desirable. - Ensure that the equipment is up to the job.
+Communications between vehicle and base are also desirable.

+- Ensure that the equipment is up to the job.
 This depends on the material you wish to destroy, the quantities involved and how confidential it is. - Ensure that your procedures and staff are secure.
 There is little point investing in expensive equipment if the people employed to use it are themselves security risks. - Make the destruction of sensitive waste the responsibility of your security department rather than facilities management.

-See good practice checklist - Information Security in Appendix 'F'
+[See good practice checklist - Information Security in Appendix 'F']

-thirteen vehicle borne improvised explosive devices (VBIEDs)
+sixteen vehicle borne improvised explosive devices (VBIEDs)

 Vehicle Borne Improvised Explosive Devices (VBIEDs) are one of the most effective weapons in the terrorist's arsenal.
 They are capable of delivering a large quantity of explosives to a target and can cause a great deal of damage.
+Whilst most general aviation sites would consider that this is an unlikely threat to their site, if you believe you may be at risk, the following guidance gives advice on this type of attack.

 Once assembled, the bomb can be delivered at a time of the terrorist's choosing and with reasonable precision, depending on defences.

 It can be detonated from a safe distance using a timer or remote control, or can be detonated on the spot by a suicide bomber.